mohammedfajer/notes/docs/GAP5005 Games Hardware Development/tutorial-unity/week1/ws1.md

 <img src={UNITY_MULTIPLE_SELECT} width={"40%"} alt="Unity Multiple Select" />
 </div>

-Notice ow your cube objects in the Hierarchy Panel have had their name updated, which is better, but still a little disorganized.
+Notice how your cube objects in the Hierarchy Panel have had their name updated, which is better, but still a little disorganized.
 To organize your Hierarchy Panel, a common trick is to navigate to:

 **GameObject > Create Empty**